fluxcd-community/github-app-secret/README.md

 ## Instructions

+⚠️ __WARNING:__ Please make sure that the system time where this program runs is up-to-date.
+The token generation requests contain expiry time.
+If the expiry time used in the request is in the past, token generation would fail with **401 Unauthorized** error.

 Create a new Github app with the appropriate permissions, generate a private key for the app and install the app in the target repositories.
 [Refer the official docs](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#accessing-api-endpoints-as-a-github-app)